Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 Continue on N1 at RoundaboutContinue on N1 at Roundabout

-Walk straight through the roundabout and in a few more meters, pass a pastry shop and the Residencial Castro (+351 234 644 356).
+Walk straight through the roundabout and after a few more meters, pass a pastry shop and the Residencial Castro (+351 234 644 356).

 Entering Mourisca do VougaEntering Mourisca do Vouga